Certificate III in Animal Care Services

 Course Overview

-This course provides in-depth training and practical experience, preparing students for a range of specialised roles in various animal care settings, including veterinary clinics, animal shelters, pet grooming salons, and wildlife care facilities.
+This course will provide in-depth training and practical experience, preparing students for a range of specialised roles in various animal care settings, including veterinary clinics, animal shelters, boarding facilities, pet grooming salons, and other animal related businesses.

 Careers & study pathways